beginner-corp/docs.begin.com/src/shared/docs/en/getting-started/domains.md

 You'll add a CNAME subdomain of `_2f9b34277e4b159e0beaa859e8802a93` within your `example.com` zone, and set its value to `_58cb94c5d71976edd03e8303fc1a126b.acm-validations.aws.`.

 Due to the eventually consistent nature of DNS-based verification, it may take a few minutes for your changes to get picked up.
-Check back after a few minutes, and your values should be green, and you should be able to advance to the next and final step.
+Check back after a few minutes, and your values should be green, and you should be able to complete the next and final step.

 If for some reason after more than a few minutes your domains haven't verified, make sure that you've correctly entered the settings into your DNS.

-Should you continue to have trouble, please don't hesitate to [reach out to support](https://begin-help.zendesk.com/hc/en-us/requests/new).
+Should you continue to have trouble, please don't hesitate to [reach out to support](https://begin.com/support).

 ## Domain mapping

-In the final step, you'll add the final two CNAME (or [ALIAS](#mapping-naked-domains), if using naked domains) values to your DNS provider.
-This points your domain at your new Begin domain distribution.
+In the final step, you'll add the final two CNAME (or [ALIAS](#mapping-naked-domains), if you're using naked domains) values to your DNS provider.
+This points your domain at your Begin app.

 For instance, when you're provided the following CNAME entry: